-Monitor scripts on your site · Cloudflare Page Shield docs

 Monitor scripts on your site

-Once you have activated Page Shield, review the Script Monitor dashboard to see which scripts are running on your domain.
+Once you have activated Page Shield , review the Script Monitor dashboard to see which scripts are running on your domain.
 Scripts on the dashboard appear in close to real time, so use the dashboard when proactively looking for scripts.
+The dashboard only displays scripts last seen within past 30 days.

 If you see unexpected scripts on the dashboard, check them for signs of malicious activity.